FHantke/brave-browser-wiki/PR-Builder-overview.md

 ### Start a PR builder Jenkins job

-To build a PR on demand press on the `Build with Parameters` link from the Jenkins job view.
+To build a PR on demand press on the `Build with Parameters` link from the Jenkins job view (`brave-browser-build-pr` or `brave-core-build-pr`).
 The following parameters are available:
 - CHANNEL - `nightly` by default but can be `dev`, `beta` or `release` as well
 - BUILD_TYPE - `Release` by default but can be `Debug` as well
 - WIPE_WORKSPACE - `false` by default
 - SKIP_INIT - `false` by default
 - DISABLE_SCCACHE - `false` by default (available only for Android, Linux and macOS)
 - SKIP_SIGNING - `true` by default

+Same is valid for restarts, always do them from the top level jobs for proper status reporting.

 ## Resources
 - for employees, join the `#brave-browser-ci` Slack channel